 7. Trafalgar Square

-Locating at the heart of London, Trafalgar Square is the liveliest open space and one of the top tourist attractions in London.
-This large city square commemorates the historical victory of Lord Horatio Nelson against Napoleon’s navy at the Battle of Trafalgar in 1805.
-However, the name was originally suggested King William the Fourth’s Square.
+Locating at the heart of London, Trafalgar Square is the liveliest open space in London.
+This large city square commemorates the historic victory of Lord Horatio Nelson against Napoleon’s navy at the Battle of Trafalgar in 1805.
+However, the name was originally suggested as King William the Fourth’s Square.

 There are a number of statues in Trafalgar Square.
 It often gets very busy in different festivals like pride, St Patric’s day, Eid and Chinese New Year.
 Every year since 1947, there has been a Christmas ceremony at Trafalgar Square.